-Security being one of the claims
+Security is one of the claims

 Maharaja in Hindi signifies “The King” who takes every responsibility of their citizens and every entity under their rule.
 Maharaja Jai Singh II after fighting several battles with Maratha was deeply concerned with the security of his people.
-With the stairs leading to the foundation of the city Jaipur, his security concern was the origination of the ladder which then led to his interest in scientific and cultural development of the city.
+With the stairs leading to the foundation of the city Jaipur, his security concern was the origination of the ladder which then led to his interest in the scientific and cultural development of the city.

 Vidyadhar Bhattacharya, the Name after Jai Singh II

 The next question in front of Jai Singh II was how to begin the journey to royalty?
 His idea was not enough to lead the reality of his thoughts.
 The planning goes in vain until and unless it turns to reality.
 And the veracity of designing this royal city was finally taking place.
-The great Brahman Scholar of Bengal named as Vidyadhar Bhattacharya was appointed by the King to design the city structural design.
-Vidyadhar Bhattacharya was titled as the chief architect of that time.
-The king wanted a city which will be known for its rich legacy and architecture in future.
+The great Brahman Scholar of Bengal named Vidyadhar Bhattacharya was appointed by the King to design the city's structural design.
+Vidyadhar Bhattacharya was titled the chief architect of that time.
+The king wanted a city that will be known for its rich legacy and architecture in the future.
 And thus, the city was themed on the grid-based model elaborating the richness of Indian literature, Ptolemy and Euclid under one aim along with the principles of Shilpa Shatra and Vastu Shatra.

 1727: The vision stepping to Reality

 1727 marked as the year for the construction of the city Jaipur.
-Being the lover of mathematics and science, the King Jai Singh II wished to create an exemplar of perfection which talks about the importance and significance of the applications involving the principles of mathematics and physics.
-Keeping the taste of the king into the priority list, the architect designed the city and major monuments ruled by the concepts of physics and Mathematics.
-The major palaces, roads and squares of the city were constructed under the strategic plan which took around 4 years as a whole.
+Being the lover of mathematics and science, King Jai Singh II wished to create an exemplar of perfection which talks about the importance and significance of the applications involving the principles of mathematics and physics.
+Keeping the taste of the king on the priority list, the architect designed the city and major monuments ruled by the concepts of physics and Mathematics.
+The major palaces, roads, and squares of the city were constructed under the strategic plan which took around 4 years as a whole.
 The city was divided into nine blocks, seven blocks out-and-out to the local people and two blocks describing the state buildings and palaces of Maharaja.
-Being a king, the security was the foremost claim to sense about.
-And thus, the architecture of the city involved the seven strong gates by fortifying walls ensuring the security of the city.
+Being a king, security was the foremost claim to sense about.
+And thus, the architecture of the city involved the seven-strong gates by fortifying walls ensuring the security of the city.

-The city Jaipur provides the three modes of connectivity from other states, cities and countries:
+The city Jaipur provides the three modes of connectivity from other states, cities, and countries:

 Jaipur international airport, Sanganer offers one essential mode to fly by and on Jaipur.
 Everyday scheduling includes many airline flights on the airport which connects the journey of Jaipur with other places.

-The domestic destinations of airlines from and to Jaipur includes: Ahmadabad, Bangalore, Chennai, Delhi, Goa, Hyderabad, Jammu, Mumbai, Pune, Chandigarh, Guwahati and Kolkata.
+The domestic destinations of airlines from and to Jaipur includes Ahmadabad, Bangalore, Chennai, Delhi, Goa, Hyderabad, Jammu, Mumbai, Pune, Chandigarh, Guwahati, and Kolkata.

-The international destinations involve Dubai, Muscat and Sharjah from Jaipur international airport.
+The international destinations involve Dubai, Muscat, and Sharjah from Jaipur international airport.

-Jaipur junction is the largest of all the stations in the city Jaipur which is also the headquarters of the north western railway zone.
+Jaipur junction is the largest of all the stations in the city Jaipur which is also the headquarters of the northwestern railway zone.
 Following are the stations connecting to the city:

-Delhi, Mumbai, Kolkata, Chennai, Indore, Ratlam, Chandigarh, Kota, Hyderabad, Bangalore, Gandhi Nagar, Pune, Ujjain, Bhopal, Gwalior, Jabalpur, Nagpur, Itarsi, Lucknow, Kanpur, Varanasi, Patna and Trivandrum.
+Delhi, Mumbai, Kolkata, Chennai, Indore, Ratlam, Chandigarh, Kota, Hyderabad, Bangalore, Gandhi Nagar, Pune, Ujjain, Bhopal, Gwalior, Jabalpur, Nagpur, Itarsi, Lucknow, Kanpur, Varanasi, Patna, and Trivandrum.

-Sindhi Camp Bus Stop is the largest station in the city Jaipur that connects Jaipur to different cities by the modes of bus.
+Sindhi Camp Bus Stop is the largest station in the city Jaipur that connects Jaipur to different cities by the modes of the bus.
 RSRTC operates bus service to all the parts of Rajasthan and New Delhi, Uttar Pradesh, Haryana, Madhya Pradesh, Gujarat, Himachal Pradesh, Jammu Kashmir, Chandigarh.
-National Highway No.8 links Delhi to Mumbai, National Highway No.12 links to Kota, Baran District and National Highway No.11 links Bikaner to Agra, passing through Jaipur district with a total length of 366 km.
+National Highway No.8 links Delhi to Mumbai, National Highway No.12 links to Kota, Baran District, and National Highway No.11 links Bikaner to Agra, passing through Jaipur district with a total length of 366 km.

 PADHAROH NI MAAHRE DES!

-Welcome to the PinkCity, Jaipur, The capital of Rajasthan
+Welcome to the pink city, Jaipur, The capital of Rajasthan

 People of Jaipur

-The word exceptional is typically meant for the people of Rajasthan who serve to the dignity of their city.
+The word exceptional is typically meant for the people of Rajasthan who serve the dignity of their city.
 The people in Jaipur embrace the unique appearance and personality as a whole.
-The people living in Jaipur are titled as sweet people who engage in dialogues very easily and proudly talks about their city.
+The people living in Jaipur are titled sweet people who engage in dialogues very easily and proudly talks about their city.
 The one thing they are proud of is their culture and traditions which can never be seen in any part of the globe.
 Their traditions and customs are their foremost apparels that are naturally imbibed in their hearts.
 The king of Jaipur Maharaja Jai Singh II spread the famous quote “Atithi Devo Bhawah” In his city that every local person in Jaipur city welcomes their guests with dignity and luxury considering them as the model of almighty.
-One can never remain untouched with the glorious and affectionate nature of the local people of Jaipur.
+One can never remain untouched by the glorious and affectionate nature of the local people of Jaipur.
 The essence of concern and care by the Rajasthani people can be felt in the environment demonstrating their kindness to the tourists and other domestic guests.

 PADHARON NI MHARE DES!
 A very famous Rajasthani quote dedicated to all the guests in the city signifies the welcoming quote to the guests overwhelmed by the people of Jaipur and their royal services.
-Since the foundation of the city Jaipur, every local being is serving their actions to make this city a proud place in the world by indulging themselves in dialogues and letting the people know the real beauty of the city filled with colors, pride and honor.
+Since the foundation of the city Jaipur, every local being is serving their actions to make this city a proud place in the world by indulging themselves in dialogues and letting the people know the real beauty of the city filled with colors, pride, and honor.

 Cuisines of Jaipur

-Dal : Dal serving the main cuisine in Jaipur is made by the mixture of many Dal and cooked under Desi Ghee along with spices which add on a special taste in the Dal.
+Dal: Dal serving the main cuisine in Jaipur is made by the mixture of many Dal and cooked under Desi Ghee along with spices which add on a special taste in the Dal.

-All these cuisines were the part of the king’s palette during his rule.
+All these cuisines were part of the king’s palette during his rule.
 The chef’s were ordered to cook the food in a Rajasthani style portraying the richness and royalty of the city.
 And now, all these cuisines are famous worldwide for their special and rich taste which can only be felt and tasted in the city of Rajasthan.

 Attires For Men

-Peculiarly, talking about men: Their attires included Pagri (Turban), Angarkha Dhoti, Pyjamas and Patka.
+Peculiarly, talking about men: Their attires included Pagri (Turban), Angarkha Dhoti, Pyjamas, and Patka.